 So the answer is Yes.
 There is a significant main effect for number of colours, with 5-colour packages generating more sales when you average across Cartoon and No-cartoon designs.
 And notice how much more convenient the cell means coding makes this test.
-Compare from earlier.
+Recall

-ncolour: test p1+p2 = p3;
+'''

-$$/$$
+ncolour: test p1+p2 = p3; / 3 vs 5 colours / from Page 13.

-3 vs 5 colours \/
+'''